ospic/docs/content/en/setting-and-config.md

 List of all self service user accounts created in each patient accounts. <c-image src="selfservice-users.png" alt="Self-service users list"></c-image>

 ### Roles & authorities
-This list all roles ever created in th stystem. <c-image src="roles.png" alt="System roles list"></c-image>
+This list all roles ever created in the system. <c-image src="roles.png" alt="System roles list"></c-image>
 ### Add new role
 ---
 To add new role click <strong class="button">+ add new role</strong> button and fill the role name e.g Administrator in your drop down select all permission for this role and click save <c-image src="createrole.png" alt="Create new role"></c-image>